2025 PHRF Spring Racing- Results

 Finishing

-Before the first finisher returns set the blue flag.
+Before the first finisher returns, set the blue flag.
 This means “We are ready to accept finishers.”

 A yacht has finished when any part of her hull, gear, or crew in a normal operating position crosses the Finish Line.
 It is not necessary for a yacht to pass completely through the Finish Line.
 However, they do need to get clear of the line without hitting a Mark or fouling another boat: if they foul without clearing, they have to do their penalty turns and then re-cross the line and Finish otherwise they must be protested and disqualified.
-But, the committee should record them as Finished when they fist cross the line.
+But, the committee should record them as Finished when they first cross the line.

 Stars- Race Photos

-If you have photos you’d like to share with the club, please email the Webmaster with either a link to where the photos are stored (such as OneDrive, Flickr, etc.), or, if you have only a few photos, you can attach them to your email, either one by one, or as a .zip archive.
+If you have photos you’d like to share with the club, please email the Fleet with either a link to where the photos are stored (such as OneDrive, Flickr, etc.), or, if you have only a few photos, you can attach them to your email, either one by one, or as a .zip archive.
 Please be sure to tell us what event or race was photographed, the date, and who should be given credit for the photos.

 2017-2018